pradeephubgit/appsignal-docs/source/uptime-monitoring/index.html.md

 Select a notifier to recieve notifications when the endpoint does not return a 200 state.
 Sometimes there can be small network hickups, we recommend to use a warmup of at least 1 minute to prevent alerts being sent when there's not actually an issue.

+### Headers
+If your endpoint requires authorization, you can use these fields.
+For example, suppose you are using a `Basic` authentication mechanism.
+In that case, you can send `Authorization` for header name and `Basic xxx` for header value where `xxx` should be `username:password` 64 base encoded.

 ## Regions